Benzinga readers prefer TurboTax when they want the best tax software for self-employed workers.

 Check out a few YouTube tutorials before purchasing a specialized tax software program to make sure that the interface is easy to understand and at your level of technical skill.

 - Guiding questions.
 Every self-employment situation is unique, and you need your tax software to ask you a comprehensive set of questions to ensure that you’re tracking down every deductible possible.
-The best tax software providers offer a long list of questions and use A.I. to cater to your individual situation.
+The best tax software providers offer a long list of questions and use A.I. to cater to your unique business structure.

 Tax Software Makes It Easy